Buying a Building Plot for Self-Build: SDLT on Land

 Whether bare land attracts residential or non-residential SDLT rates depends primarily on whether planning permission for a residential dwelling exists at the date of completion.
 The rules can be summarised as follows:

 The classification is assessed at the effective date of the transaction (usually completion).
-It is the state of the land on that date that matters — not what the buyer intends to build, and not what was there before.
+It is the state of the land on that date that matters: not what the buyer intends to build, and not what was there before.
+A self-builder who purchases a plot on Monday and receives planning permission on Tuesday has already been charged at non-residential rates and no further SDLT is owed.

 Partially built: Where a property has been substantially demolished but the foundations or structure remain, HMRC tends to treat it as land (non-residential).
 However, if the shell is clearly a dwelling under construction, a residential classification may apply.
 Professional advice is essential in borderline cases.